artix41/blog/blog/_posts/2023-01-23-stabilizer-formalism-1.md

 So, how can we construct stabilizer codes?
 One method is to start from two classical codes: one that will take care of $$X$$ errors and one that will take care of $$Z$$ errors.
 As we saw in the previous section, to correct $$X$$ errors, we can use stabilizers made of $$Z$$ operators, and to correct $$Z$$ errors, we can use stabilizers made of $$X$$ operators.

 The idea is therefore the following: let's pick two classical codes that we will call $$C_X$$ and $$C_Z$$.
 For each parity check of $$C_X$$, supported on bits $$b_1,\ldots,b_k$$, add the stabilizer $$X_{b_1} \ldots X_{b_k}$$ to the stabilizer group.
-Similarly, for each parity check of $$C_Z$$, supported on bits $$b_1,\ldots,b_k$$, add the stabilizer $$Z_{b_1} \ldots Z_{b_k}$$ to the stabilizer group.
+Similarly, for each parity check of $$C_Z$$, supported on bits $$b'_1,\ldots,b'_k$$, add the stabilizer $$Z_{b'_1} \ldots Z_{b'_k}$$ to the stabilizer group.
-For the resulting quantum code to be valid, remember that all the stabilizers should be commuting.
+For the resulting quantum code to be valid, remember that all the stabilizers should commute.
 While stabilizers of the same Pauli type necessarily commute, it is not obvious that all the $$Z$$ stabilizers commute with all the $$X$$ stabilizers.
 For this to be the case, each $$X$$ stabilizer should intersect on an even number of qubits with all the $$Z$$ stabilizers (see [Appendix](2023-01-21-stabilizer-formalism-1/#appendix-handling-pauli-operators-with-ease)).
 If this is the case, the resulting quantum code is valid and form what is called a Calderbank-Shor-Steane (CSS) code.
 More precisely, a **CSS code** is a stabilizer code that can be generated by a set of pure $$X$$ and pure $$Z$$ stabilizers.
-Most examples of quantum codes you will find in the literature are example of CSS codes, making it one of the most important family of codes.
+For instance, both codes that we have encountered before, Shor's code and the quantum repetition code, are examples of CSS codes.
+And so are most of the codes that you will encounter in the literature, making CSS codes one of the most important family of codes.

-However, if you try the construction above with most codes taken from the classical literature, you will find that it is very difficult to pass the commutation criterion.
+However, if you try the construction above with some random codes $$C_X$$ and $$C_Z$$ taken from the classical literature, you will find that it is very difficult to pass the commutation criterion.
 Therefore, more involved methods are needed to construct quantum codes, such as topological constructions or hypergraph products.
-However, there is on example where our procedure works extremely well: the Hamming code!
+However, there is on example where our procedure works extremely well: our good old Hamming code!

 ## Steane code, the quantum version of the Hamming code